russelljjarvis/ScienceAccess/Documentation/paper.md

 The Flesch-Kincaid readability score [@Kincaid:1975] - the most commonly used metric to assess readability - is then used to quantify the complexity of all items.

-### Reproducibility
-A Docker file and associated container together serve as a self-documenting and portable software environment clone to ensure reproducibility given the hierarchy of software dependencies.

-# Output
-Data are available here: [Open Science Framework data repository](https://osf.io/dashboard).

 ## Contextualized Readability Output
 The generated plot for contextualized readability information is a histogram binned by readability score, initially populated exclusively by the ART corpus [@Soldatova:2007] data.
 We use this data because it is a pre-established library of scientific papers.
 The readability of ART Corpus has also been shown to be comparable to that of other scientific journals [2].